 Cardiac CT Calcium Scan

-A cardiac CT calcium scan for coronary calcium is a non-invasive way of gaining information about the existence, location and degree of calcified plaque in the coronary arteries.
+A Cardiac CT Calcium Scan for coronary calcium is a non-invasive way of gaining information about the existence, location and degree of calcified plaque in the 3 major coronary arteries that carry blood away from the heart.
 These vessels supply oxygen-containing blood to the heart muscle.

 Without the need for an IV or for an injection, this CT scan quickly takes pictures of the heart and finds and measures the amount of calcium within the arteries.
 Calcium in the arteries reflects established atherosclerosis (coronary artery disease (CAD)) within the lining of the arteries, and the amount of calcium indicates the extent of this condition.